phillipadsmith/2014.phillipadsmith.com/_posts/2014-06-16-databootcamp-bc.md

 * Homeless shelters in metro Vancouver: investigating if Vancouver's shelters are located where they are needed ([CartoDB][cartodb])

-* Where do students come from: looking at the source of students journey's to B.C. for higher education ([Tableau Public][tableau])
+* Where do students come from: looking at the source of students' journeys to B.C. for higher education ([Tableau Public][tableau])

 * National Security Letters & preemptive action: do preventative arrests deter crime? ([Google Sheets][sheets])